Poems

 I approach poetry as a beginner and enjoy the thrill and fun of playing with words to create poems which really speak to people.

-The poetry I write covers all aspects of life, through my eyes; a (nearly) 40 year old man, with two boys and a wife, growing up in and owning a business in Crewe, Cheshire until we moved to Conwy in 2020.
+a (nearly) 40 year old man, with two boys and a wife, growing up in and owning a business in Crewe, Cheshire until we moved to Conwy in 2020.

 Find out more: https://www.lifepoemsaboutyou.co.uk/